 Nov 13, 2020 | Investing, Personal Finance | 0 comments

-If you are ready to improve your finances and in search of the right professional to help you reach your goals, you might be wondering what the difference is between a Financial Coach and Advisor?
+If you are ready to improve your finances and are currently in search of the right professional to help you reach your financial goals.
+Then you might be wondering what the difference is between a Financial Coach and Advisor?

 This is a question we get a lot.
 Financial Coaching is a new addition to the Finance Industry.
 Having grow in popularity over the past few years, many people get Financial Coaches confused with Financial Advisors and CFP’s or Certified Financial Planners.
 But the difference between a Financial Coach and a Financial Advisor is quite significant.
 Each professional serves their clients in very different ways and at different stages in their financial journey.